sineOnTan/sineOnTan.github.io/HitDetection.md

 To ensure you do not indefinitely calculate bounding boxes there is a world box limit.
 (This is an assumption based on the fact it would be impossible to stop a line if there was not which would be computationally expensive)

 [Example code](https://github.com/sineOnTan/HitDetection/blob/main/spatialPartition.cpp)

+# Bounding Boxes

+Bounding boxes are typically axis aligned and can help optimisations by providing simple calculations on whether a line can possibly intercept more complex hitboxes or polygons.
+So rather then calculate 10 hitboxes, we calculate 1 larger one first to ensure it is possible for the smaller ones are reachable.
+There is a variety of ways of this being stored however a possible way is storing x,y,z coords and their lengths.